Green Lantern (comic book): Volume 5 (2011–2016)

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, DC Comics relaunched Green Lantern with a new issue #1, written again by Geoff Johns and penciled by Doug Mahnke.
+As part of The New 52 initiative, which rebooted DC's continuity, DC Comics relaunched Green Lantern with a new issue #1, written again by Geoff Johns and penciled by Doug Mahnke.
 As with all of the books associated with the DC relaunch, Hal Jordan appears to be about five years younger than the previous incarnation of the character.
 Superheroes at large have appeared only in the past five years, and are viewed with at best, suspicion, and at worst, outright hostility.

-DC Comics editorial confirmed that the entire history of Johns' previous run on the Green Lantern title is still a part of the continuity of The New 52, with major storylines "Rebirth", "Sinestro Corps War", "Blackest Night", and "Brightest Day" all still forming the backbone of the recent history of the characters.
+The entire history of Johns' previous run on the Green Lantern title is still a part of the continuity of The New 52, with major storylines "Rebirth", "Sinestro Corps War", "Blackest Night", and "Brightest Day" all still forming the backbone of the recent history of the characters.
 As a result, the new volume of Green Lantern continues directly from the events of War of the Green Lanterns, with Sinestro serving as a Green Lantern and Hal Jordan beginning the series powerless on Earth.

 The title's first story arc, simply titled "Sinestro", deals with the former renegade's return to the Green Lantern Corps and Hal Jordan's mundane earthbound life.
 While on patrol, Sinestro visits his home planet of Korugar, and to his horror discovers that the remaining members of the Sinestro Corps have enslaved the planet's populace.
 In order to assist him in retaking the planet, Sinestro travels to Earth and creates a ring for Hal Jordan, his greatest enemy.

 Following Hal Jordan and Sinestro's apparent deaths at the hands of the Guardians of the Universe while facing Black Hand, Simon Baz, an Arab-Muslim, becomes the newest Green Lantern from Earth in Green Lantern #0.
-Later following Jordan's revival in Issue 20, the series shifted to focusing on him exclusively once again where he is now the leader of the Green Lantern Corps.
+Later following Jordan's revival in #20, the series shifted to focusing on him exclusively once again where he is now the leader of the Green Lantern Corps.
 The series later shifted where following the major incidents over the next few story arcs, Hal Jordan voluntarily became a scapegoat to preserve the Green Lanterns' reputation and officially became a renegade starting from the series 40th issue, using the same gauntlet Krona once had in place of a Power Ring which lasted until the series' conclusion.

 Green Lanterns and Hal Jordan and the Green Lantern Corps (2016–2018)

-As part of the DC Rebirth relaunch of DC's titles in 2016, Green Lantern was cancelled and replaced with two new series: Green Lanterns starring Simon Baz and Jessica Cruz and Hal Jordan and the Green Lantern Corps staring Hal Jordan.
+As part of the DC Rebirth relaunch of DC's titles in 2016, Green Lantern was cancelled and replaced with two new series: Green Lanterns starring Simon Baz and Jessica Cruz and Hal Jordan and the Green Lantern Corps starring Hal Jordan.
+Hal Jordan and the Green Lantern Corps had a 50 issue run, ending on August 8, 2018.
+Green Lanterns ran for 57 issues before ending on October 17, 2018.